Sobalvarro: Middle Ages

 The name survived the Middle Ages even when Muslims and Franks fragmented the territory.
 Previous to this invasion, there was a coat of arms present in battles serving under the Castilian noblesse.
 The Sobalvarro name then began to expand within the newly formed Kingdom of Castile and Kingdom of Pamplona.

 In the early to mid-15th century, influences from Aragonese, Castilian, and French neighbors began to cause feuds for the Navarre region.
 Once all of the feuds were settled, Navarre was eventually divided into pieces that neighboring countries and kingdoms annexed.
 The southernmost area that was not annexed was given as part of a treaty to France.
 This was the 1662 French Treaty of Devolution, during the War of Devolution, under the reign of Phillip IV.
 The treaty was proposed and constructed by Jean Sobalvarro.
 The self-governing Basque gave him the power to negotiate alongside the French to prevent the area from engaging in violence.
 The country continuously struggled to state its own independent country.

 The surname later spread throughout France and Spain and into parts of Italy.

 Present day

 The surname appears in Germany, North America, and some parts of South and Central America, where it was assumed by native plantation workers on farms owned and operated by Sobalvarro families.

-Currently, the largest group of Sobalvarros are found in Central American countries, specifically in Nicaragua and Guatemala.
+Currently, the largest group of Sobalvarros are found in Central American countries, specifically in Nicaragua and Costa Rica.

 The second largest density is found in regions of Italy: Vicenza, Venito or Venetia.
 The surname migrated to this part of Europe around 12th century A.D.
 The third largest population is in the United States of America.
 The name spread from over 20 different states.
 First records date this surname to have emerged as early as the 18th century.
 The surname was legally entered through the immigration dock in Ellis Island, New York.

 In Europe, the surname appears in several forms: Sobalvarro, Sobahlvarro, Sobalbarro, Svarro, Sbarro, and Sobarro.
 This is due to the difference in pronunciation between countries.